NielsKoole/NavigationFlowConcept/README.md

 - [x] Works with factories to prepare viewControllers with there dependencies injected.
 - [x] This way viewControllers will get decoupled, to get inversion of control.
-- [x] Doesn't work with states, as I don't see any real benefit from it.
+- [x] Doesn't work with states, as I don't see any real benefit from it (for now).

 ## Requirements